alextazin/DiagramClassifier/README.md

 ## Installation

 1. Install all the requirements
-   - sdasd
-   - sadasdasd
-3. Build the application by running build.sh
+2. Build the application by running build.sh

 ## ArgoUML